Browse by Medical Category

 People experiencing psychosis may wait months or even years before seeking treatment for several reasons:

 It is also not uncommon for patients and their families to deny the problem altogether—or simply want to wish it away.

 Part of our program's mission is to spread the message that psychosis rarely goes away on its own.
 In fact, the longer it goes untreated, the more severe it can become.
-The Massachusetts General Hospital team specializes in the detection of psychosis, which is often missed by general practitioners.
+The FEPP team specializes in the detection and evaluation of psychosis, which is often missed by general practitioners.

-That's why the most successful FEPP patients are those who recognize and seek treatment for their symptoms of psychosis as early as possible.
+That's why many of the most successful FEPP patients are those who recognize and seek treatment for their symptoms of psychosis as early as possible.